glhd/laravel-addressing/README.md

 ### Changing the route group prefix

 By default the routes returning the JSON responses are prefixed with `galahad/addressing`.
-To do this you need to publish the configuration file `php artisan vendor:publish --provider="Galahad\LaravelAddressing\ServiceProvider"`.
-Alternatively you can create a config file (`addressing.php`) in your `config` directory with these contents.
+If you would like to change this, you need to publish the configuration file using `php artisan vendor:publish --provider="Galahad\LaravelAddressing\ServiceProvider"`.
+This will create a config file (`addressing.php`) in your `config` directory with:

 ```php
 <?php